DnzzL/DnzzL/README.md

 ## Bio

-🚗 Working for Ornikar/Onroad empowering people through transport and making roads safer
+🚗 Working for Freelance Republik

 🧰 I mostly work with .sql, .py, .js and .ts